A Mini Guide to Optimizing your Employee Discount Program

-Employee discount programs are about providing discounts and creating a mutually beneficial relationship between the employee and the employer.
+Employee discount programs provide discounts and create a mutually beneficial relationship between the employee and the employer.
 But it can also be tricky to get right.

-Here’s are few tips to consider while designing an employee discount program to achieve a sustainable and mutually beneficial engagement.
+Here are some tips to consider while designing an employee discount program to achieve a sustainable and mutually beneficial engagement.

 1. The Associated Products And Services

-This is the first step taken by most employers.
-What products and services or brands are associated with the discount program, and will their employees recognize the brand?
+Products and services are the first steps taken by most employers.
+What products and services or brands are associated with the discount network program, and will their employees recognize the brand?

-It would help if you always were on the lookout for brands with a solid national presence like Samsung, LG, and Toyota.
+It would help if you always looked for brands with a solid national presence like Samsung, LG, and Toyota.

-Well-recognized brands display credibility, even if your employee doesn't use it too often.
+Well-recognized brands display credibility, even if your employee doesn't use them too often.